 Home page > About > About Judith's Books

-An image is just as likely to inspire an essay as something that is read or heard.
+An image is just as likely to inspire her as something read or heard.
 Dupré is “one of the few historians who use photographs, drawings, prints, and paintings as original evidence in themselves rather than as mere illustrations of a textually delivered argument,” noted Bernard F. Reilly, president of the Center for Research Libraries.
-She also conceives of the books’ major design conventions and unique bindings.
 Expressing the multiple dimensions of time and history within the limits of the printed page is a persistent subtext.